compmaster/cycling-madness/docs/Stage003.md

 * set exertion values (RPE, distance, time)
 * add personal notes

-### Exercise
+### Etude

-This is an element of training session, e.g. intervals, ramps, power, endurance.
+This is a class of training session, e.g. intervals, ramps, power, endurance.
 Each exercise has a symbol, description, selectors and predefined parameters:
 * name
 * description